The final hour of our excursion into broadcast excellence is underway.

 But I was hoping that it was Giant Stadium in New York.

-Uh but since this thing is co-sponsored with the AFL CIO, it'd be giant stadium be perfect because that's where Jimmy Hoffa is uh is supposedly buried.
+But since this thing is co-sponsored with the AFL-CIO, it'd be Giant Stadium be perfect because that's where Jimmy Hoffa is supposedly buried.

 Democrat presidential candidates have no advantage over Republican candidates on Iraq, the economy, or restoring the nation's optimism.

-While America's voters are not particularly happy with the current Republican president, the leading Democrat presidential candidates have no advantage over the top Republican hopefuls when it comes to a rock the economy or restoring the nation's optimism.
+While America's voters are not particularly happy with the current Republican president, the leading Democrat presidential candidates have no advantage over the top Republican hopefuls when it comes to Iraq, the economy, or restoring the nation's optimism.

 Democrat candidates do have an edge when it comes to the environment, while Republicans hold a lead on immigration.